Weapon H: Targeted by Roxxon

-While resisting the change upon joining Roxxon's archaeological expedition to find a Wendigo, Clayton assumed his Weapon H form and saved Roxxon scientist Dr. Ella Stirling from an Ur-Wendigo as Roxxon takes an interest in Weapon H. This also attracted the attention of Doctor Strange, who planned to deal with Weapon H and the Ur-Wendigo.
-While Weapon H is getting Dr. Stirling to safety, the Ur-Wendigo caught up to Weapon H and took a bite out of his skin causing the Ur-Wendigo to get larger.
-Doctor Strange showed up to help fight the Ur-Wendigo, but his magic attacks have no effect on the Ur-Wendigo.
-Using Doctor Strange's Axe of Angarruumus, Weapon H went inside the Ur-Wendigo and killed it from within.
+While resisting the change upon joining Roxxon's archaeological expedition to find a Wendigo, Clayton assumed his Weapon H form and saved Roxxon scientist Ella Stirling from an Ur-Wendigo as Roxxon takes an interest in Weapon H. This also attracted the attention of Doctor Strange, who planned to deal with Weapon H and the Ur-Wendigo.
+Doctor Strange showed up to help fight the Ur-Wendigo, but his magic does not affect it.
+Using Strange's Axe of Angarruumus, Weapon H enters the Ur-Wendigo's body and kills it from within.

-Using the Brood that is in Roxxon's possession, Dario Agger had Dr. Baines unleash Brood-infected wolves, Brood Drones, Brood-infected Space Sharks, and a Brood-infected human named Blake riding an Acanti, to attack Weapon H. With the Brood slain and the Acanti knocked out, Weapon H demanded answers from the Brood-infected human Blake, asking why Roxxon was pursuing him.
-Blake stated that Roxxon wanted Weapon H to work for them.
+Using the Brood that is in Roxxon's possession, Dario Agger had Dr. Baines unleash Brood-infected creatures to attack Weapon H. With the Brood slain and the Acanti knocked out, Weapon H demanded answers as to why Roxxon was pursuing him.
+Blake, a Brood-infected human, stated that Roxxon wanted Weapon H to work for them.
 After mentioning that those who are said to help people actually harm people, Weapon H has Blake forward a message to Roxxon to leave him alone.
-As Clayton is walking through the Redwood National Forest, Dario instructs Dr. Baines to "initiate the spawn" -- which awakens a spawn of Man-Thing.
+As Clayton is walking through Redwood National Forest, Agger instructs Baines to "initiate the spawn"—which awakens a spawn of Man-Thing.

-After doing some thinking, Clayton is attacked by the spawn of Man-Thing, causing him to turn into Weapon H. Dario speaks through the Fly-Spies, stating that this spawn of Man-Thing had its abilities enhanced with the DNA of Groot.
-When Dario states that he will find out who he is and who the woman looking for him is, Weapon H sets off the Man-Thing's immolation touch enough to cause a fire in Redwood National Forest.
-As Weapon H continues his fight with Roxxon's Man-Thing, a woman named Sonia runs into Dr. Ella Stirling, who was also looking for Weapon H. After Weapon H subdues Roxxon's Man-Thing, he tells Dr. Stirling that nobody is supposed to find her, as it is confirmed that Sonia is Clayton's wife.
-Upon seeing Roxxon's Fly-Spies, Weapon H throws Sonia and Dr. Stirling into the water as he uses his power clap to put out the fires and defeat Roxxon's Man-Thing.
-A Roxxon aircraft then launches blades into Weapon H to reel him in.
-The pilot contacts Dario Agger and states that they got Weapon H as Blake warns Dario that Weapon H kills everything.
-As Weapon H is flown away from Sonia and Dr. Stirling, Dario claims that Weapon H made a noble sacrifice, as he is a hero at heart.
+After doing some thinking, Clayton is attacked by the spawn of Man-Thing, causing him to turn into Weapon H. Dario Agger speaks through the Fly-Spies, stating that this spawn of Man-Thing had its abilities enhanced with the DNA of Groot.
+When Agger states that he will find out who he is and who the woman looking for him is, Weapon H sets off the Man-Thing's immolation touch, causing a fire.
+As Weapon H continues his fight with Man-Thing, a woman named Sonia runs into Stirling, who was also looking for Weapon H. After Weapon H subdues Man-Thing, he tells Stirling that nobody is supposed to find her, as it is confirmed that Sonia is Clayton's wife.
+After seeing Roxxon's Fly-Spies, Weapon H throws Sonia and Stirling into the water as he puts out the fires and defeat Man-Thing.